dell/terraform-provider-powerstore/README.md

 ## List of DataSources in Terraform Provider for Dell PowerStore
   * Volume

-## Installation of Terraform Provider for Dell PowerFStore
+## Installation of Terraform Provider for Dell PowerStore

 ## Installation from Terraform Registry